Emil Bohinen: Salernitana

 On 31 January 2022, he joined Italian club Salernitana on loan with an option to buy and a conditional obligation to buy.
 The condition for the obligation to buy was fulfilled by Salernitana staying in Serie A, and on 29 June 2022 Bohinen moved to Salernitana on a permanent basis, signing a four-year contract.

 Genoa

 On 17 January 2024, Bohinen moved to Genoa on loan, with an option to buy and a conditional obligation to buy.

 Loan to Frosinone

 On 3 February 2025, Bohinen joined Frosinone on loan.

-Loan to Venezia
+Venezia

 On 1 September 2025, Bohinen moved on loan to Venezia, with a conditional obligation to buy.
+On 2 February 2026, Venezia made the transfer permanent and signed a contract with Bohinen until 30 June 2028.

+Loan to Cesena

+On 30 August 2026, Bohinen joined Cesena on a season-long loan.

 International career

 Despite being born in Derby, England during his father's spell with Derby County, Bohinen has represented Norway at several age groups up to and including Norway U21.

 Bohinen was highly rated as part of the same age group of the new generation of Norwegian footballers alongside the likes of Erling Haaland, Martin Ødegaard, Kristoffer Ajer and Sander Berge.